clubcapra/markhor/README.md

 ./scripts/build_markhor.sh
 ```

 The first script will build the base image.
-The second one will build the markhor image.
-If you only did change to the code, you can only build the markhor image.
-If you did change to the dependecies, you need to build the base image.
+The second one will build the Markhor image.
+If you only did change to the code, you can only build the Markhor image.
+If you did change to the dependencies, you need to build the base image.